swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 let fileContents = try?
 String(contentsOf: someURL)
 ```

-If the sub-expression produces a nested optional, the result is equally
+If the sub-expression already produces a nested optional, the result is equally
 nested:

 ```swift